"You wanna have a catch?"

 "How can you not get romantic about baseball?"

 The marriage between cinema and baseball has long been a happy one.
 Baseball is filled with pageantry, romance, history, emotion, and scenery, so it makes sense that Hollywood would want to capture all of this on film.
 There have been some strikeouts as far as baseball movies go, but, wow, have there been some grand slams too.
-That's why JustBats.com has conducted unofficial polls to produce the list of 10 best baseball movies of all-time.
+That's why the Bat Experts at JustBats have conducted unofficial polls to produce the list of 10 best baseball movies of all-time.

 Starring: Brad Pitt, Jonah Hill, Robin Wright